-Markers must be verified and approved by a Clinical Instructor or Clinical Coordinator.
+Markers will be verified and approved via Castlebranch.

 LOST MARKERS

 If either the 'R' or 'L' marker are lost, the set is no longer complete.
 Students must have a replacement within two weeks.
 Replacement markers are purchased at the student's expense.